 Australia is shaping up to be a key market for Sri Lanka’s MICE sector, with De Silva noting that flight connectivity and convenience for travel between the two countries continue to improve.

-“Australia has recently become Sri Lanka’s third-largest inbound market for tourism, and it is evident that the MICE industry would be an extension of that,” he said.
+“Australia has recently become Sri Lanka’s fifth-largest inbound market for tourism, and it is evident that the MICE industry would be an extension of that,” he said.

 Recognising the golden opportunity that Australia presents, the SLCB is gearing up to showcase the very best of what it has to offer Australian MICE professionals with a unique roadshow series.